100mountains/bandfront/README.md

 - **Blocked Email Registration:**
   - Prevents registration for emails listed in `blocked-emails.txt`.

+### Setting up blocked emails
+Create a `blocked-emails.txt` file in the theme root with one email address per line.
+The file is listed in `.gitignore`, so it will never be committed to the repository.
+This allows each installation to maintain its own private block list.

 - **Custom Styles and Scripts:**
   - Enqueues custom CSS for downloads UI.
   - Enqueues and localizes JS for AJAX-powered bulk downloads.